Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_proposal.md

 The goal of this project is to help students integrate the different concepts in class and practice designing Bioengineering solutions to current problems.

 In groups of 3-4, students will identify a current need and propose a bioengineering solution.
-They will create a BIOE 80 Wiki post that will be accessible to future students which will explain how bioengineering can be used to solve the world’s problems.
+They will create a BIOE 80 Wiki post (about 3 to 4 pages of text) that will be accessible to future students which will explain how bioengineering can be used to solve the world’s problems.

 Assessment will be based on the following: